stats60/stats60.github.io/prospectus/index.md

 ---
 layout: default
-title: Psych 10: Prospectus
+title: Psych 10: Overview
 ---

-## Prospectus for the course
+## Overview of the course

 **Rationale**: It is impossible to understand the modern world without an understanding of statistics.
 From public opinion polls to clinical trials in medicine to online systems that recommend purchases to us, statistics play a role in nearly every aspect of our lives.
 The goal of this course is to provide an understanding of the essential concepts and “big ideas” of statistics --- describing data and making decisions and predictions based on data -- as well as the skills to employ these concepts on real data to solve authentic problems.
 At the end of the course, students will possess:
 - *Statistical literacy*: The ability to dissect and understand statistical claims in scientific research and popular media